LastAncientOne/Stock_Analysis_For_Quant/README.md

 ### What is Mutual Funds?
 #### Mutual Funds are investment strategies that allow investor to pool their money together with other investors to purchase a collection of stocks, bonds, or other securities that might be difficult to recreate on their own.
 Mutual funds are a low risk investment.

+### What is Quantitative research?
+#### Quantitative research is the process of collecting and analyzing numerical data to find patterns and averages, make predictions, test causal relationships, and generalize results to wider populations.
+Also, quantitative research deals with numbers and statistics.
+Quantitative research can expressed in numbers and graphs.
+It is used to test or confirm theories and assumptions.

 # Prerequistes